 - You should be familiar with how to enter text in a word processing document, format text, and save and retrieve documents.

 - Web Browsers

 - Supported web browsers for use with Blackboard include Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.
-If you experience any problems in Blackboard we recommend you try accessing it from a different browser before seeking assistance from the Student Support Center.
+If you experience any problems with Blackboard we recommend you try accessing it from a different browser before seeking assistance from the Student & Support Center.